swiftlang/swift-evolution/proposals/0357-regex-string-processing-algorithms.md

 A `Substring` slice requirement allows the regex engine to produce indicies in the original collection by operating over a portion of the input.
 Unfortunately, this is not one of the requirements of `StringProtocol`.

 A new protocol for types that can produce a `Substring` on request (e.g. from UTF-8 contents) would have to eagerly produce a `String` copy first and would need requirements to translate indices.
 When higher-level algorithms are implemented via multiple calls to the lower-level algorithms, these copies could happen many times.
 Shared strings are future work but a much better solution to this.

-### Matches-anywhere semantics for `~=`

-Some scripting languages use semantics akin to `contains` for this purpose.
-But in Swift, this would deviate from how switch normally behaves, such as when switching over an Array.

-Matches-anywhere can be perilous when the input is dynamic and unpredictable: new inputs might just happen to trigger an earlier case in non-obvious ways.
-Matches-anywhere can be opted into by quantifying around the regex, and a modifier on regex to make this more convenient is future work.

 ## Future directions

 ### Backward algorithms